LoganAMorrison/Hazma/docs/source/usage.rst

 Adding New Gamma-Ray Experiments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently \mil{hazma} only includes information for producing projected unbinned limits with e-ASTROGAM, using the dwarf Draco or inner :math:`10^\circ\times10^\circ` region of the Milky Way as a target.
+Currently ``hazma`` only includes information for producing projected unbinned limits with e-ASTROGAM, using the dwarf Draco or inner :math:`10^\circ\times10^\circ` region of the Milky Way as a target.
 Adding new detectors and target regions is straightforward.
 A detector is